fenixkz/cartpole_dqn/ReadMe.md

 These hyperparameters are stored in *config/hyperparameters.py* file.

-Upon completion of the training, the program will plot the rewards over the number of episodes.
-It will also save the model as **dqn.pth** in the *models* directory.
+### Evaluation
 </br>
-To evaluate the performance of the trained model, you can run the *evaluate.py* script with several arguments:
+To evaluate the performance of the trained model, you can run the `evaluate.py` script with several arguments:
   - --render to render the environment
   - --untrained to use untrained network
-  - --model with string argument to choose the model to test (DQN or DDQN) `python3 evaluate.py --render --model DDQN`
+  - --model with string argument to choose the model to test (DQN or DDQN)

+`python3 evaluate.py --render --model DDQN`

 ### Docker